 After lunch, spend some free time in the main part of Windsor Town, which developed around the castle in the Middle Ages.
 There are plenty of quaint Georgian shops, houses and inns.
 The most prominent building on the High Street is Guildhall, completed by Sir Christopher Wren in 1689.

 After exploring, you will drive to Central London for check in at the Hyatt Regency Churchill in London or similar.
 Spend the rest of the afternoon and the evening at your leisure.
 Or you make take an optional Thames Dinner Cruise.
-It must be booked when you book this pre-cruise program to guarantee availability.
+It must be booked when you book this post-cruise program to guarantee availability.
 The cost includes the return taxi transfer.

 Please Note: Flights home should be booked for the last day.
 Anyone wishing to extend the stay may do so at an additional charge.